Home Aviation Private Jets to Final Four Indianapolis 2026

 We may earn a commission if you book through links on this page.

 The 2026 Men's Final Four takes place at Lucas Oil Stadium in Indianapolis on April 4 and April 6.
-High demand compressed into a short window is expected.
-What's less obvious is that the FAA has already responded to it.
+High demand compressed into a short window is expected — that much is standard for a major event.
+What is less obvious is that the FAA has already responded to it.

 The published procedures cover seven Indianapolis-area airports: IND, MQJ, EYE, TYQ, UMP, GEZ, and HFY.
 The notice explicitly states that traffic-management initiatives will be used when arrival rates exceed capacity — meaning airborne holding, reroutes, and Expect Departure Clearance Times are all on the table for domestic IFR arrivals.